-The Agreement is made and entered into by the Southwestern Area Workforce Development Board and Arbor ET dba Equus Workforce Solutions as the Sub Grantee to provide WIOA Youth Services in the geographic area with the State of New Mexico, as stated in the scope of work, pursuant to the provisions of WIOA.
+This Contract Amendment Agreement is made and entered into by the Southwestern Area Workforce

+Development Board, hereinafter referred to as the LWDB, and Arbor E&T, LLC dba Equus Workforce Solutions, hereinafter referred to as the Sub-Grantee.
+The Sub-Grantee agrees to provide WIOA Youth Services in the geographic area within the State of New Mexico, as stated in the scope of work, pursuant to the provisions of the Workforce Innovation and Opportunity Act (WIOA), and in accordance with the provisions of this Agreement.